Broadgate

-Broadgate is a large, 32 acre office and retail estate in the Bishopsgate Without area of the City of London.
-It is owned by British Land and GIC and managed by Savills.
+Broadgate is a large, 32 acre office and retail estate in the Bishopsgate area of the City of London.
+It is owned by British Land and GIC and managed by British Land.

-The estate is in part of the eastern City fringe, outside the line of the now lost defensive walls, and east of the former Moorfields; a part of the city that is often described as part of the East End of London.
+History

-The original developer was Rosehaugh: it was built by a Bovis / Tarmac Construction joint venture and was the largest office development in London until the arrival of Canary Wharf in the early 1990s.
-The original scheme was designed by Arup Associates, Team 2, which was headed by Peter Foggo, who later left Arup to set up his own practice Peter Foggo Associates, where he completed the initial phase of works.
+The original developer was a joint venture of Rosehaugh and Stanhope plc.
+It was built by a Bovis / Tarmac Construction joint venture and was the largest office development in London until the arrival of Canary Wharf in the early 1990s.
+The original scheme was designed by Arup Associates, Team 2, headed by Peter Foggo who later left Arup to set up his own practice Peter Foggo Associates where he completed the initial phase of works.

-Broadgate Circle is a civic space at the heart of the Broadgate Estate.
-The Circle was part of the original design by Arup Associates and was redesigned by the group in 2015.
-The key colonnade structure, formed of 54 travertine columns, was maintained and the retail spaces and amphitheatre were modernised and made more accessible.
-Throughout the year the space is used for a wide range of activities.

 Location

 The modern and mainly-pedestrianised development is located on the original site of Broad Street station (closed in 1986) and beside and above the railway approaches into Liverpool Street station.
 The perimeter of the managed estate is Bishopsgate to the east, Sun Street, Appold Street and the eastern part of Worship Street to the north, the southern part of Wilson Street to the west and Eldon Street and Liverpool Street to the south.
 Included in the estate are Broadgate Circle and Exchange Square.

-Boundary changes which came into effect in 1994 now place the entire estate within the Bishopsgate Without area of the City of London - previously a part was in the Shoreditch area of the London Borough of Hackney.
-It now lies wholly within the ward of Bishopsgate.
+Boundary changes which came into effect in 1994 now place the entire estate within the Bishopsgate area of the City of London, previously it was in Shoreditch in the London Borough of Hackney.

 Ownership

-Several different companies such as British Rail have participated in the development of the estate.
+Several different companies, including British Rail, have participated in the development of the estate.
 Between 2003 and 2009 the whole estate was owned by British Land, which has been involved since 1984.
-Statistics from British Land indicate that the estate provides 360000 m2 of office, retail and leisure accommodation spread over 129000 m2 and more than 30,000 people are employed there.
+Statistics from British Land as of 2009 indicated that the estate provides 360000 m2 of office, retail and leisure accommodation spread over 129000 m2 and more than 30,000 people are employed there.
 In October 2009, British Land sold a 50% share of the estate to the Blackstone Group.
 In 2014, GIC agreed to acquire the 50% interest in Broadgate owned by the Blackstone Group.